 development branch contains the latest contributions and other code that will appear in the next release, and the

-master branch contains the code of the latest release, which is exactly what is currently on CRAN.
+main branch contains the code of the latest release, which is exactly what is currently on CRAN.

 To make a contribution to the package, just send a pull request.
 When you send your PR, make sure

 development is the destination branch on the grainscape repository.
 Your PR should pass